Kobe Bryant Dead, Legendary Basketball Star Reportedly Died In Helicopter Crash

-Kobe Bryant died in a helicopter crash in Calabasas early Sunday morning, according to TMZ.
+Kobe Bryant died in a helicopter crash in Calabasas, California early Sunday morning, according to TMZ.

 The basketball legend was traveling with three other people when his private helicopter crashed and a fire broke out.
 There are no survivors.
 TMZ has learned that his wife, Vanessa, was not on board.